PepsRyuu/dock-window-preview/README.md

 Adds window preview functionality on hover for Mac Dock, an open-source alternative.

-*This is very early in development and it will be buggy.
-Use at your own risk.*
+*Note: This is very early in development and may not work yet for your particular preferences (see below for known limitations and pending tasks).
+That said, give it a try and provide feedback if you can.
+Contributions are also welcome!*

 ![Image](./docs/image.png)